Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Discussion

-When comparing the two different definitions of quality factor $Q_y$ and $Q_L$, \autoref{tab:results:quality} suggests that $Q_y$ is a preferable definition due to the demonstrated sensibility in capturing an anomalous trend for the complex \qty{0.35}{\GeV\per\atomicmassunit} modulator.
-Furthermore, the definition of $Q_{L}$ was employed under the hypothesis that the lineal energy is an approximation for the LET measurement.
-It is important to note, that lineal energy is a rigorously defined, unambiguous quantity, whereas LET, is a theoretically derived concept whose practical use in experimental contexts is inherently limited.
+\replyTo{5+16}Conversely to the previously highlighted discrepancies of the single components of the GCR simulator, between experimental and simulated microdosimetric spectra, \autoref{tab:results:quality_GCR} shows that radiation produced by the GCR simulator is equivalent in terms of quality factor.
+This is observed independently from the quality factor definition, $Q_L(L=y)$ or $Q(y)$. \replyTo{18}When comparing the designed quality factor of \autoref{tab:results:quality_GCR}, all values are compatible with the exception of $Q_L(L=y)$ obtained from simulation data.
+It is worth mentioning that, given the optimization process employed in the design of the GCR simulator, which does not explicitly incorporate biologically derived parameters (e.g., quality factors), the observed agreement is a direct consequence of the physical optimization.
+Consequentially, this observation confirms the validity of the developed methodology and its validation.
+However, attributing the discrepancy observed from the $Q_L(L=y)$ obtained from simulation data to a single, direct cause is not straightforward; nonetheless, it can be stated that the definition of $Q_L$ was applied under the assumption that lineal energy serves as an approximation of the LET measurement.\\ It is important to stress, that lineal energy is a rigorously defined, unambiguous quantity, whereas LET, is a theoretically derived concept whose practical use in experimental contexts is inherently limited.
 To overcome such limitations, and obtain a more comprehensive description of the radiation quality, NASA has developed an alternative approach by defining the quality factor $Q_{\text{NASA}}$, taking into account the knowledge of both effective charge $Z^*$ and velocity $\beta$ of the incident radiation \cite{cucinotta2013space}.
 The application of this descriptor is constrained by the practical difficulty of measuring both $Z$ and $\beta$ experimentally.
 In fact, estimation of these quantities necessitates the utilization of advanced telescope detectors, which poses a significant technological challenge, particularly if the system is to be integrated into spacecraft.